hipdac-lab/ICS23-GPULZ/README.md

 # GPULZ: Optimizing LZSS Lossless Compression for Multi-byte Data on Modern GPUs

-Currently, GPULZ performs compression and decompression together, but we plan to provide options for performing compression and decompression separately in the future.
+GPULZ is a highly efficient LZSS compression solution for multi-byte data on modern GPUs.
+It optimizes the pattern-matching approach for multi-byte symbols to reduce computational complexity and discover longer repeated patterns.
+This results in higher performance than state-of-the-art solutions.
+At present, GPULZ performs compression and decompression simultaneously; however, we plan to offer options for performing these tasks separately in future iterations.

 (C) 2023 by Indiana University and Argonne National Laboratory.

-- Developers: Boyuan Zhang
+- Developer: Boyuan Zhang
 - Contributors (alphabetic): Dingwen Tao, Franck Cappello, Jiannan Tian, Sheng Di, Xiaodong Yu

 ## Recommended Environment